kengibson1111/tour-of-go/README.md

 ## Lessons

-* EXERCISE (concur) - main exercise for the Concurrency section of the tour.
-Maybe not the best code, but it was easy to implement and satisfies requirements.

 * mutex - so channel communication is great for synchronizing routine execution.
 But if you don't need execution synchronization and only need data synchronization, golang offers a mutex.
 The sample shows this by starting 1000 routines all interested in the same data.